 Reporting Child Abuse - Hawaii

-Under Hawaii law, any person (including doctors or other health care professionals and employees, employees or officers of public or private schools, employees of public or private agencies providing social, medical, or financial assistance, employees of any law enforcement agency, day care or child care providers, and employees of any public or private agency providing recreational sports or activities) in their professional capacity that knows of or has reasonable cause to suspect child abuse or neglect or suspects such abuse or neglect is about to occur is required to immediately report such information orally to the department of human services or to the police.
+Under Hawaii law, any person (including doctors or other health care professionals and employees, employees or officers of public or private schools, employees of public or private agencies providing social, medical or financial assistance, employees of any law enforcement agency, day care or child care providers and employees of any public or private agency providing recreational sports or activities) in their professional capacity who knows of or has reasonable cause to suspect child abuse or neglect or suspects such abuse or neglect is about to occur is required to immediately report such information orally to the Department of Human Services Social Services Division or to the police.

 Below is a link to the Hawaii Department of Human Services Social Services Division website, which is responsible for protecting children and adults from abuse:

-See also this PDF manual from the department of social services on reporting child abuse:
+The link above also provides a Handbook manual from the department of social services on reporting child abuse:

 Child Abuse Reporting Hotline:

 808-832-5300 or 1-800-494-3991